Frequently Asked Questions

 What is an academic advisor?

-An academic advisor is the person who provides academic advice or guidance to students.
+An academic advisor is a person who provides academic advice or guidance to students.
 He or she develops a working relationship with students, usually referred to as their advisees, to assist them with clarifying their educational and career goals.
-Advisors ensure that their advisees follow and meet degree requirements for a specific program, and that they are aware of and follow the college’s academic policies and procedures.
+Advisors ensure that their advisees follow and meet degree requirements for a specific program and that they are aware of and follow the college’s academic policies and procedures.

 When should I see my advisor?